 Mr. Bill Kennedy, Chairman

-Bill Kennedy serves as manager of J. Sanders, Inc. location in Inverness and as President of Duncan Gin, Inc. Kennedy has served on the board of MS. Ginners Association, Southern Cotton Ginners Association, Yazoo Valley Oil Mill, PYCO, Delta Oil Mill, Central Delta Academy, Indianola Academy and Delta Wildlife, Inc. He is a past president of Delta Council.
+Bill Kennedy, now semi-retired, has served as manager of J. Sanders, Inc. location in Inverness and as President of Duncan Gin, Inc. Kennedy has served on the board of MS. Ginners Association, Southern Cotton Ginners Association, Yazoo Valley Oil Mill, PYCO, Delta Oil Mill, Central Delta Academy, Indianola Academy and Delta Wildlife, Inc. He is a past president of Delta Council.

 Mr. Kennedy and his wife, Lanny, have two children and 2 grandchildren.
 They attend the Inverness United Methodist Church in Inverness.